hazymorning/origami_weather/README.md

 <br>

 These are for theming.
-None of them are needed to use the card, they're there if you want to push the look further than the options allow.
+None of them are needed to use the card, they're there if you want to change the look further than the options allow.
 Put them in your theme file, or set them on a single card with card-mod.
 Anything the visual editor already covers is left out of this list, since setting it twice only causes confusion.

 <details>
 <summary><b>Text and colors</b></summary>